Germany's Schaeuble says Draghi successon debate harmful

-BERLIN, June 13 A debate about who will succeeed Mario Draghi as President of the European Central Bank is harmful and superfluous, German Finance Minister Wolfgang Schaeuble said on Tuesday.
+BERLIN, June 13 (Reuters) - A debate about who will succeeed Mario Draghi as President of the European Central Bank is harmful and superfluous, German Finance Minister Wolfgang Schaeuble said on Tuesday.

 Germany's Der Spiegel magazine had reported last month that Berlin wanted Bundesbank chief Jens Weidmann to take over from Draghi in 2019.